One of my favorite signs says:

-Think about this questions. . .review them again and again in the outline we provided to you online and here at Sunday night church.
+Think about these questions. . .review them again and again in the outline we provided to you online and here at Sunday night church.

-Let’s look at seven ways to make this day. . .your best day ever.
+Let’s look at seven ways to make today, tomorrow and forever. . .your best days ever.

 1) Look at Every Day As A Potential Day for Miracles.

-We serve a right now God. . .wanting to manifesting His power TODAY.
+We serve a right now God. . .wanting to manifest His power TODAY.

 Yes, we should stir our faith and the faith of others by the recounting of our Lord's miracles.
 But, we must be expecting miracles "in the moment"...this moment. . .our defining moment.